Even a Blind Hog will eventually find an acorn…if he keeps rootin’

 - nearly 50 million people get Food Stamps

 As a special FREE bonus to my readers I’m offering you a copy of my Ebook, “So… What CAN I Eat?”
 Download it to your computer and enjoy reading it.
-Diet and Exercise are the keys to a long life, and I’ve written this booklet in non-technical terms following a somewhat light-hearted theme.
+Diet and Exercise are the keys to a long life, (I am 80 years old so I have lots of experience) and I’ve written this booklet in non-technical terms following a somewhat light-hearted theme.

 So… What CAN I Eat? is yours for the taking